San Diego Murder Defense Lawyers

-Being charged with homicide is very serious, but it is not indefensible.
+Being charged with homicide in San Diego is very serious, but it is not indefensible.
 Even if you are not a peace officer or acting on behalf of the law, in California, there are factors and circumstances that can mitigate and even excuse such a charge.
 Homicide is considered excusable when committed by accident or misfortune:

 - While doing something lawful and with appropriate caution; or